On our training courses, when the topic of tools is brought up, it’s often met with a collective groan from delegates.

 These tools generally work well when everyone uses them consistently.
 What seems to happen in many organizations is that a particular tool is introduced by one area because someone worked with it in a previous job or reads the website blurb and thinks great – that’s what we need.

-But then sometime later another team introduces a new tool – the ‘latest greatest thing’ and start uses that.
+But then sometime later another team introduces a new tool – the ‘latest greatest thing’ and starts using that.
 It’s fine for this team who use it regularly and develop an understanding and agreement on how to get the best from it.
 Where things go wrong is when other teams need to use it too, or data needs transferring from one tool to another.

 Unfortunately, as product managers, we often experience these challenges because we work with so many different teams across the business.